salendron/paas-at-home/README.md

 ```

 ## Pull service to server
-First create directory to pull the services to.
+First create directory to pull the services to and the clone the repository.
 ```
 cd /media/external/
 mkdir src